Enhancing the Reliability of Segment Anything Model for Auto-Prompting Medical Image Segmentation with Uncertainty Rectification: Methods

 \subsection{Prompt Augmentation for Uncertainty Estimation}

 To enhance the reliability and accuracy of SAM, we aim to evaluate and incorporate uncertainty into the segmentation workflow.
-Instead of adding perturbations to input images or model parameters, we focus on augmenting prompts to SAM for medical image segmentation, since slightly different bounding box prompts may cause variances in the segmentation results even when they refer to the same object given the same image.
+Instead of adding perturbations to input images or model parameters, we focus on augmenting input prompts for SAM, since slightly different bounding box prompts may cause variances in the segmentation results even when they refer to the same object given the same image.
 For model-generated bounding box prompt $b$, we conduct a prompt augmentation procedure to add perturbations to the initial prompt by random shifting to generate augmented bounding box prompts $B=\{b^1,b^2,\cdots,b^n\}$, where $n$ is a pre-defined number for augmentation.
 With different prompt initializations, each bounding box prompt guides the model to generate different segmentation results $Y=\{y^1,y^2,\cdots,y^n\}$.
-By ensembling these outputs, we can get the combined segmentation result $\hat y$ and summarize the predictive entropy to approximate the segmentation uncertainty $u(\hat y)$ of the model as follows:
+By ensembling these outputs, we can get the ensembled segmentation result $\hat y$ and summarize the predictive entropy to approximate the segmentation uncertainty $u(\hat y)$ of the model as follows: